-Sarah Tulivu, or Fong Yi, (ordained name), has trained Taiji/Taichi, Qigong, and sitting meditation for the past 11 years.
-Mostly studying within the tradition of Taiwanese Master, Waysun Liao.
+Sarah Tulivu, or Fong Yi, (ordained name), has trained in sitting meditation for the past 11 years, and Taiji Tao / Taichi & Qigong, for the past 9 years, within the tradition of Taiwanese Master, Waysun Liao.

 Before that, she trained in the Buddhist tradition for two years in Nepal, then India and Thailand, sitting and serving numerous silent meditation retreats.

 In 2019 she was advised by Master Waysun Liao and Master Chang to leave the Tao Temple and learn how to carry the practice into everyday life, and asking her to share it with those interested who cross her path.
 She was then made an instructor in 2020 by Master Liao.

 She is generally leading weekly sessions online and in person, and facilitating in retreats – living and practicing together about 6 hours per day for longer periods.
 Mainly between Tuscany, Vienna, Lebanon and Greece.

 Sarah Tulivu has been volunteering over the years in countries like:

 Tanzania (with street kids & nursery schools, 2007), Kenya (throughout the 2007-2008 Conflict, with street kids, in a slum), Zambia (with street kids), Kossovo (shortly after independence, in an enclave, 2008), Palestine/Israel (West Bank during the 2008-2009 Gaza War), and bits and pieces in Georgia (after the Russo-Georgian War, in 2009, in the camps), and Pakistan (in a woman’s shelter, 2010).

 With the many questions that came up through the experiences in these places, she slowly continued moving East by land, until Nepal, where she immersed herself in the practice of meditation.